Mohd Fairuz Mohd Isa

-Mohd Fairuz bin Mohd Isa is a Malaysian politician who served as Member of the Negeri Sembilan State Legislative Assembly (MLA) for Serting since August 2023.
+Mohd Fairuz bin Mohd Isa is a Malaysian politician who has served as Member of the Negeri Sembilan State Executive Council (EXCO) under Menteri Besar Ismail Lasim since August 2026 and Member of the Negeri Sembilan State Legislative Assembly (MLA) for Serting since August 2023.
 He is a member of Malaysian Islamic Party (PAS), a component party of Perikatan Nasional (PN) formerly Gagasan Sejahtera (GS) coalitions.
+He is the State Commissioner of PAS of Negeri Sembilan.
 He has been the Division Chairman of the Malaysia Islamic Party of Jempol since 2018 replacing Mustaffa Daharun who died.